 The address of the observatory is 2800 East Observatory Road, Los Angeles.

-Focus on the Hollywood Sign
+Facts About the Hollywood Sign

 - The Hollywood sign was constructed in 1923, originally reading "Hollywoodland," to advertise a new real estate development.
 The highly visible sign became a local icon and survived economic downturns and neglect throughout the years.